 Whereas we are not able to answer that question.
-But if you are using a VPN, it’s not sure that it will or will not slow down your Internet speeds.
-However, a couple of factors do appear to your connection while being on a VPN.
-You need to be aware of:
+But if you use a VPN, it’s not sure it will or will not slow down your Internet speeds.
+However, a couple of factors appear in your connection while on a VPN.
+You need to be aware of the following:

-It’s observed and tested that when you connect to a VPN server far away from your physical location, it could result in low-speed connectivity.
+It’s observed and tested that connecting to a VPN server far from your physical location could result in low-speed connectivity.
 To resolve this issue, you can select other nearby servers to enhance the response time.
-By using some best-recommended VPN providers, you could choose between vast numbers of servers.
+You could choose between vast numbers of servers by using some best-recommended VPN providers.

 Different Internet Service Providers support various protocols.
 If you are suffering from slow speed, tune between the protocols, i.e., PPTP, L2TP, and OpenVPN.
 Removing from the protocols also resolves the disconnection issue.

-Most commonly, VPNs offer three types of Protocols, PPTP, L2TP/IPsec, and OpenVPN, which are designed to handle different kinds of needs by various devices.
-It would help if you always tried to figure out a suitable protocol for yourself.
+Most commonly, VPNs offer three types of Protocols, PPTP, L2TP/IPsec, and OpenVPN, designed to handle various kinds of needs by various devices.
+It would help if you always tried to figure out a suitable protocol.

 Let’s have a look at which protocol is best for you!

-- PPTP (Point-to-Point Tunneling Protocol): By using the 128bit encryption method, this protocol offers the best speed but a less secure environment.
-Also, you can configure this protocol with OpenVPN, which is the plus point.
+- PPTP (Point-to-Point Tunneling Protocol): Using the 128-bit encryption method, this protocol offers the best speed but a less secure environment.
+Also, you can configure this protocol with OpenVPN, which is a plus point.

 - OpenVPN: It’s the best option for all, speed, privacy, and security.
-You may face difficulties setting things up with Open VPN, and you also need another software to configure this setup.
+You may face difficulties setting things up with Open VPN and need another software to configure this setup.
 However, OpenVPN is handy to use and deal with speed and security well.

-That is the standard issue when using the Free or Trial version of any VPN service provider.
+That is the standard issue when using any VPN service provider’s Free or Trial version.
 In addition, it will not allow you to choose or shuffle between the server’s list.
 Therefore, many people remain connected to the same server, and in these circumstances, you could undoubtedly face slow connectivity or a low browsing experience.

-There are even paid VPNs in the market that don’t have sufficient servers to spread the load among them, creating the same issue.
+Even paid VPNs in the market don’t have sufficient servers to spread the load among them, creating the same issue.

 That is the fact that P2P (Peer-to-Peer) file-sharing is the biggest reason for ISP throttling.
-A massive amount of downloading through torrent sites makes ISP trackers attentive, and they limit your bandwidth.
+Mass downloading through torrent sites makes ISP trackers attentive, limiting your bandwidth.

-By using a VPN service, you can bypass ISP throttling, but you need to ask your VPN provider whether they are allowing P2P or not.
-Otherwise, you will have the same situation as you were facing before the VPN connection.
+You can bypass ISP throttling by using a VPN service, but you need to ask your VPN provider whether they are allowing P2P or not.
+Otherwise, you will face the same situation before the VPN connection.

 ISP speed limitations could be from your broadband or direct from ISP.
-I have mentioned above the reason why and when you could experience such an issue.
+I have mentioned why and when you could experience such an issue.
 A large amount of downloading torrents is the most common cause of this.

 Sometimes broadband managers or network managers put some restrictions on your regular Internet connection behind the wall, which put-ons the same situation, and you feel a slow connection.